kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 Eslint checks your code for common mistakes.
 Here is how you set it up

+Install eslint in the server directory:

+- `cd server`
+- `npm install --save-dev eslint`
+- `npm init @eslint/config`
+- Answer the questions to get it set up correctly
+- `npm run lint` to check and fix problems
+  - You will need to add `ignorePatterns: ["jest.config.js"]` to `.eslintrc.js`

+Install eslint in the client directory:

+- `cd client`
+- `npm install --save-dev eslint`
+- `npm init @eslint/config`
+- Answer the questions to get it set up correctly
+- `npm run lint` to check and fix problems
+  - You will need to add `ignorePatterns: ["dist", "jest.config.js"]` to `.eslintrc.js`

+Install eslint at the root level

 - At the root level, update the `npm run check` script to include eslint
   - `npm pkg set scripts.check="npm run check:prettier && npm run typescript && npm run lint && npm test"`
 - Add a `npm run lint` script which executes `npm run lint:client && npm run lint:server`